agohorel/portfolio-v2/portfolio/symphinity.md

   Symphinity was built in two 4-day sprints by a cross-functional international team of students at Lambda School.
 The machine learning API was developed by Data Science students who I worked with closely to deliver compatible front and back ends to the application.
 I worked with a team of 3 to develop the front end in one four day sprint, and worked with one other developer to develop the back end in another four day sprint.
+short_description: ml-powered music recommendations from the spotify api
 backend_tools:
   - node.js
   - express